 Renz, Thomas.
 The Books of Nahum, Habakkuk, and Zephaniah.
 NICOT; Grand Rapids, Mich.: Eerdmans, 2021. xxxix+703 pp. Hb; $56.00.
 Link to Eerdmans

 Renz states in the preface he tried to confine himself to matters which “illuminate our understanding of the received Hebrew text” (xv).
-Initially he did not want to be overly concerned with text-critical or redactional issues.
-But as the commentary progressed, he realized some discussion of source, form and reduction criticism was necessary.
+Initially, he did not want to be overly concerned with text-critical or redactional issues.
+But as the commentary progressed, he realized some discussion of source, form, and reduction criticism was necessary.
 But these are not what drives this commentary.
 Technical details appear in the commentary under the heading “composition” or in the footnotes.
 This will make the commentary accessible to pastors without being overwhelmed by technical details.

-In the twenty-page general introduction, Renz suggests prophetic books were written soon after they were uttered, and he is skeptical about reduction criticism in various sources theories suggested for these books.
-It is uncontroversial to speak of the unity of the twelve Minor Prophets even if there is no actual agreement on what constitutes that unity.
+In the twenty-page general introduction, Renz suggests prophetic books were written soon after they were uttered, and he is skeptical about reduction criticism in various sources and theories suggested for these books.
+It is uncontroversial to speak of the unity of the twelve Minor Prophets, even if there is no actual agreement on what constitutes that unity.
 Renz suggests that Nahum, Habakkuk, and Zephaniah were grouped together because they share the same setting, the changing of the empires regarding the life of Judah.
 “Nahum speaks to a people for whom Assyria seemed invincible, predicting the fall of Nineveh and the end of its empire.
 Zephaniah speaks into the period when Assyrian domination was less keenly felt, but the Neo-Babylonian Empire was not yet on the horizon.
 Habakkuk addresses the problem that the divinely promised rise of the Neo-Babylonian Empire merely substituted one evil for another.” (p.
 20).

-The introduction also has a brief sketch of the implied historical setting of these three books, the late Neo-Assyrian and early Neo-Babylonian Period.
+The introduction also has a brief sketch of the implied historical setting of these three books, the late Neo-Assyrian and early Neo-Babylonian Periods.
 Nahum dates before 612 B.C., Habakkuk a bit later, just after the rise of Neo-Babylon and Zephaniah to the reign of Josiah.
 This gives a range of 660-600 B.C. for the three books.

 Finally, he discusses the place of the individual prophet in the church today.
 Nahum celebrates God’s sovereignty and justice, and Nahum invites readers to join the celebration.
 The book of Nahum becomes a token of God’s final judgment over evil.
-Remarkably, Nahum is a book of comfort for people who are suffering at the hands of evil, people who are helpless abandoned in afraid.
-Habakkuk invites the reader to reflect on the breakdown of the good order, the weakness of the Torah to restore justice and the role of God in this world.
+Remarkably, Nahum is a book of comfort for people who are suffering at the hands of evil, people who are helpless, abandoned, and afraid.
+Habakkuk invites the reader to reflect on the breakdown of the good order, the weakness of the Torah to restore justice, and the role of God in this world.
 Renz suggests Habakkuk teaches that thoughtful, engaged prayer, informed by scripture, can help discern what is really going on in an evil world.
 Zephaniah is clear wealth and power count for nothing in the face of God’s judgment.
 In fact, there may be benefits to being powerless.

 The body of the commentary begins with a new translation.
-This includes extensive textual and lexical notes often spanning several pages.
+This includes extensive textual and lexical notes, often spanning several pages.
 For example, On Zephaniah 2:5-13 the notes run eight pages (through note nnn).
 The translation is often stunning.
-Renz strives for clear yet moving English phrases which reflect the heart of the Hebrew text.
+Renz strives for clear yet moving English phrases that reflect the heart of the Hebrew text.
 I would like to have his translation gathered into a few pages so one could read the whole of the book in a few pages.
 Following his translation is a section commenting on the composition of the section, mostly form and redactional notes, but Renz also comments on rhetorical strategies in these brief sections.

-The commentary is verse-by-verse with remarks on nearly every word of the verse.
-Renz provides clear exegesis of the Hebrew text, with all Hebrew appearing in transliteration.
+The commentary is verse-by-verse, with remarks on nearly every word of the verse.
+Renz provides a clear exegesis of the Hebrew text, with all Hebrew appearing in transliteration.
 A non-specialist will have no trouble following the commentary.
 Virtually all secondary literature appears in extensive footnotes.
 Renz makes extensive use of recent European commentaries such as Jörg Jeremias on Nahum (BKAT; Vandenhoeck & Ruprecht, 2019), Heinz-Josef Fabry on Habakkuk (HThKAT; Herder, 2019), Huber Irsigler on Zephaniah (HThKAT; Herder, 2002), and Johannes Vlaardingerbroek on Zephaniah (HCOT; Peters 1999).
 Renz’s commentary may be the only access to the resources for many English readers.

-Each commentary unit concludes with a reflection which draws a few conclusions and occasionally connects the section with the larger canon of scripture.
-For example, reflecting on is exegesis of Habakkuk 2:4-5, Renz asks, “who are the righteous in Habakkuk?”
+Each commentary unit concludes with a reflection that draws a few conclusions and occasionally connects the section with the larger canon of scripture.
+For example, reflecting on is exegesis of Habakkuk 2:4-5, Renz asks, “Who are the righteous in Habakkuk?”
 The righteous are those who are victims of injustice and the inability of the Torah to set things right (p.
 294).
 This leads him naturally into a brief discussion of the use of Habakkuk in Romans 1:17.
 Righteousness from God as a matter of Faith from beginning to end.
 Habakkuk is to continue to trust God and cling to his commands despite the apparent uselessness of such obedience.

 There are several excurses scattered throughout the book: The Relationship between Nahum 1:15 (2:1) and Isaiah 52:7 (106-09); The Destruction Nineveh (129-30); Different Hebrew Terms for Lion and Lion Imagery in Assyria (141-46); The Assyrian Campaigns against Egypt (164-70); “Look You Scoffers” or “Look at the Nations” (239-41, on Habakkuk 1:5); Significant words in Zephaniah (431-32); Finding the Book of the Law (435-43).

-- DeClaissé-Walford, Jacobson, and Tanner, Psalms (2014)
+- DeClaissé-Walford, Jacobson, and Tanner, Psalms

-- Mark J. Boda, Zechariah (2016)
+- Mark J. Boda, Zechariah

-- Mignon Jacobs, Haggai and Malachi (2017)
+- Mignon Jacobs, Haggai, and Malachi

 NB: Thanks to Eerdmans for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.